How the Nitrax Math Keyboard actually works.

 The keyboard does not generate images, screenshots, or a private math format.
 It inserts real text symbols such as √, α, π, ∫, Σ, ∈, ≤, ≥ and ≠.

-You press a shortcut
+You press a key combination

 For example: Ctrl + Alt + T